Warning: this blog may be more graphic than you’re used to. But that’s no bad thing.

-First off, the Mooncup’s main selling points: it is incredibly sustainable, and incredibly cheap.
-Every year I would shell out roughly £10 per month on feminine hygiene products, or £120 annually.
+First off, a menstrual cup’s main selling points: it is incredibly sustainable, and incredibly cheap.
+Every month I would shell out roughly £10 on feminine hygiene products, or £120 annually.
 I’ll never know why tampons and pads aren’t considered essentials by the government in the same way that milk and eggs are, but tampon tax combined with those giant marketing budgets for ads that show some alien blue liquid soaking into a perfectly flat, non-sticky, non-irritating pad or tampon meant that I was paying quite a lot just to be a functioning woman.

 This, combined with the fact that I wouldn’t have to be throwing away so much stuff every month, won me over.
 I’d just finished reading Zero Waste Home, I had just started following Lauren Singer’s blog Trash is For Tossers, and I was feeling feisty.
 I needed a change.

-The Mooncup provided just that.
-It is a medical-grade silicone cup (not incredibly sustainable, but more sustainable than my other options) that comes in two sizes, one for women under 30 who have not given birth (Size B), and one for women over 30 or women who have given birth (Size A).
+My menstrual cup provided just that.
+I chose a Mooncup*, a medical-grade silicone cup (not incredibly sustainable, but more sustainable than my other options) that comes in two sizes, one for women under 30 who have not given birth (Size B), and one for women over 30 or women who have given birth (Size A).
 You carry it around with you in a little cotton pouch until your crimson wave rolls into town, to which you then hurry to the loo, and fold it in one of two ways, before inserting like a tampon.
 Sounds easy right?

 You don’t need to remove a Mooncup as often as a pad or tampon, but when you do, it’s kinda messy.
 I prefer being at home when I take mine out, so I can give it a quick rinse before popping it back in, but that’s not always possible.